zecure/shadowd.zecure.org/content/documentation/architecture.md

 ---

 This document describes how Shadow Daemon works under the hood.
-If you want to make best use of Shadow Daemon, it is recommended to read this short page.
+If you want to make best use of Shadow Daemon, read this short page.

 ## Layout